clearlinux/clear-linux-documentation/source/guides/clear/autoproxy.rst

 .. _findproxyforurl: http://findproxyforurl.com/

-Run :command:`pacdiscovery` with no arguments to indicate
+Run :command:`pacdiscovery` with no arguments to indicate |br|

 1. if there is a problem resolving the :command:`WPAD` host name resolution:

    .. code-block:: bash

       pacdiscovery

+   Sample output:

    .. code-block:: console